How to Restore iPad from Backup in 2025: 3 Hassle-Free Solutions

 Only 5GB of free storage is available, so you may need to purchase more if you have a lot of data to back up.

-Method 3: Backup iPad Using iTunes (Limited Control)
+Method 3: Restore iPad from Backup Using iTunes

 You can still use iTunes to back up your iPad on a computer.
 Although limited in customization, iTunes provides enough storage for most data types.
 However, unlike the iPhone backup extractors that allow you to select specific data, iTunes backups include all device data in one go.